January 3, 2023

 Award-Winning Exhibits

-To really understand the caliber of the Nashville Zoo, look no further than the accolades it has received.
+To really understand the caliber of Nashville Zoo, look no further than the accolades it has received.

-The zoo recently earned back-to-back Exhibit Design Awards from the Association of Zoos and Aquariums, which is the highest accomplishment for exhibit design given by the AZA – basically the Best Picture Oscar for zoos.
+The zoo recently earned back-to-back exhibit design awards from the Association of Zoos and Aquariums, which is the highest accomplishment for exhibit design given by the AZA – basically the Best Picture Oscar for zoos.
 Two consecutive wins has only ever occurred twice before.

 In 2020, the Tiger Crossroads exhibit won the award following an extensive renovation that added a new viewing area with an interactive training window from which to observe the “streak” of majestic, endangered Sumatran tigers.
-(Since then, the zoo has welcomed a male tiger, Felix, in the hopes that he’ll eventually mate with a female named Frances.)

 What’s New at Nashville Zoo

 What’s next for the Nashville Zoo?
-Growth, growth, and more growth.
+Growth, growth and more growth.

 Phase II of its ongoing Grow Wild initiative will see the construction of a 40-acre African savanna and village (including lions!), plus an education facility with large classrooms and inspiration to learn about animal care and conservation.

-Phase III will round out the African experience with a leafy forest slated to house okapi, bongo antelopes, red river hogs, and primates including mandrill, guenon and a family of gorillas.
+Phase III will round out the African experience with a leafy forest slated to house okapi, bongo antelopes, red river hogs and primates including mandrill, guenon and a family of gorillas.

 At nearly 200 acres, the Nashville Zoo is the ninth largest in the country by landmass – and less than half of the property is currently developed.
 That means in the coming weeks, months and years, there’s plenty of room to grow wild.